dfalster/baad/README.md

 ## About

-The Biomass And Allometry Database (BAAD) contains data about the construction of woody plants across the globe.
-These data were gathered together from over 170 different published and unpublished scientific studies, most of which was not previously available in the public domain.
-It is our hope that making these data available will improve our ability to understand plant growth, ecosystem dynamics, and carbon cycling in the world's vegetation.
-The dataset is described in detail in the following article
+The Biomass And Allometry Database (BAAD) contains data on the construction of woody plants across the globe.
+These data were gathered from over 170 published and unpublished scientific studies, most of which was not previously available in the public domain.
+It is our hope that making these data available will improve our ability to understand plant growth, ecosystem dynamics, and carbon cycling in the world's woody vegetation.
+The dataset is described in detail in the following article.

 	citation